-The Loan Originator should add the required DNP documentation to the applicant's ECF to document that the applicant's delinquency status has been checked.
+The Loan Originator should print the DNP results page and file it in the applicant's case file to document that the applicant's delinquency status has been checked.
 Exceptions to Delinquent Federal Debt If the applicant has a delinquent Federal debt, the Administrator has the authority to grant an exception if arrangements for payment have been made and it is in the best interest of the Government.

-If DNP indicates that the applicant is not

-eligible for Federal assistance, the Loan Originator should notify the applicant of the result from the DNP Portal and provide the debt agency name and debt agency telephone number from the DNP Portal if applicable, as a point of contact for the applicant to resolve the delinquency (do not provide screen shots or printouts to the applicant).
-If the applicant does not notify the Agency within 30 days that the problem has been resolved, the Loan Approval Official must reject the application and the applicant should be notified in writing using Handbook Letter 15.
-The application should be fully processed, and the denial letter should include any delinquent federal debt and all other reasons for denial.
+If DNP indicates that the applicant has a delinquent Federal debt, the Loan Originator should suspend application processing, notify the applicant of the reason for the suspension, and provide the telephone number DNP lists as a point of contact for resolving the delinquency.
+If the applicant does not notify the Agency within 15 days that the problem has been resolved, the Loan Approval Official must reject the application and the applicant should be notified in writing.
 The Administrator may grant an exception to this requirement if it is in the best interest of the Government.

-If any delinquency is paid in full or if evidence of satisfactory payment arrangement with the reporting agency has been reached with a 6-month history of payments can be provided within the 30-day time frame, application processing can continue.
+If the delinquency is paid in full or otherwise resolved within the 15-day time frame, application processing can continue.
 If the applicant resolves the issue after the application has been rejected, and wishes to reapply, the applicant must submit a new application, which must be processed according to the new submission date.